 Here’s another thing: “middle grade” really means upper elementary school and the very low end of middle school.
 I know.
 Confusing.
 But I soldier on.

-Anyway, here are some of the books I’ve most loved for kids around grades 3 – 6.
+Anyway, here are some of the books for middle grade readers I’ve most loved!
+This is around grades 3 – 6.

 The Invention of Hugo Cabret by Brian Selznick.
 This book was wildly popular in my elementary schools because it’s so LONG, but most kids can read it in a couple of hours because the majority of the book is full-page pictures.
 Plus, the story is great and it’s a movie now (a pretty good one, actually, from what I hear).